-From Guest Author on December 6th, 2011 in Siding
+From Renee Rutledge on December 06, 2011 in Siding

 The four main siding materials we will discuss here are vinyl siding, wood siding, fiber cement siding, and advanced composite siding.
 For each material, we will discuss the positive and negative aspects to help you as a homeowner determine which siding is best for your home.
 Let’s start with the most commonly installed siding.